slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 ## Actions

 ### `tmc2209.configure` Action
-Example of configuring the driver on boot.
+Example of configuring the driver.
+For instance on boot.
 ```yaml
 esphome:
   ...